 Membership opportunities are available for students in the speech-language pathology and audiology major at the local, state, and national level.
 Membership in each of these associations provides access to many different valuable resources.

-Membership dues for the UNO NSSLHA Chapter are $25 for the academic year and $12.50 for one semester.
+Membership dues for the UNO NSSLHA Chapter vary depending on entry date and participation in National NSSLHA.
 Students can join at any time, but are encouraged to join at the beginning of the academic year or semester to get the maximum benefits of membership in the local organization.
 Benefits of membership in the local chapter (UNO NSSLHA):

 Membership at the state level (NSLHA) is highly encouraged, but not required for membership in the local chapter.
 For more information about joining NSLHA, check out their website.
 Two of the benefits many of our student members find valuable is the monthly newsletter and a discount to the annual state convention.